-Measure BB Capital Projects - In 2014, the passage of Measure BB provided an estimated \$2.8 billion for capital improvements throughout Alameda County to enhance freeway corridors, interchanges, the BART system, and transit corridors.
-Alameda CTC is providing oversight management on approximately 50 capital projects led by external sponsors.
-These projects are valued at \$241.8 million, are funded in part with Measure BB funds, and are in various phases of project delivery.
-Alameda CTC is also directly managing 18 Measure BB regionally significant capital projects in Alameda County valued at \$2.9 billion that are in various phases of delivery from scoping through construction.
+Measure BB Capital Projects - In 2014, the passage of Measure BB included an estimated \$2.8 billion for capital improvements which contributes towards an approximately \$13 billion capital delivery program throughout Alameda County to enhance freeway corridors, interchanges, the BART system, and transit corridors.
+Alameda CTC is currently providing oversight management on approximately 50 capital projects led by external sponsors.
+These projects, valued at \$1.02 billion, are funded in part with Measure BB funds and are in various phases of project delivery.
+Alameda CTC is also currently directly managing 18 active Measure BB regionally significant capital projects in Alameda County valued at \$2.9 billion that are in various phases of delivery from scoping through construction.